 - The contemporary English poet Simon Armitage provides a modern translation of the medieval poem Sir Gawain and the Green Knight.
 This fantastic narrative tells of the encounter between Gawain, one of King Arthur’s knights, and a mysterious supernatural figure.

-- Neil Gaiman's Stardust (1999) reimagines the genre of the fairy tale as the hero crosses the boundary between Victorian England and the magical land of ‘Faerie’.
-Gaiman also worked closely with the illustrator and you'll study the relationship between the pictures and narrative in the text.
+- Neil Gaiman and Charles Vess' Stardust (1999) reimagines the genre of the fairy tale with a hero who crosses the boundary between Victorian England and the magical land of ‘Faerie’.
+Stardust is a close collaboration between the author (Gaiman) and the illustrator (Vess), and you will study the relationship between its vivid text and action-filled pictures.

-- Ursula Le Guin’s The Dispossessed (1974) uses science fiction to work out the implications of complex political ideas as one example of the realist devices used by authors.
+- Ursula Le Guin’s The Dispossessed (1974), an example of a 'fantastic' text employing many realist devices, uses science fiction to work out the implications of complex political ideas.

 - Shakespeare’s captivating play The Tempest (c.1611) is appropriately a story about ends and beginnings, set on an imaginary island inhabited by a magician, his daughter and two mysterious non-human beings.